Packaging sourcing guide

 - Treat recycled-content and sustainability claims as documentation work, not only marketing copy.

-- Avoid changing resin, colorant, cap, liner, or recycled-content percentage after sample approval without a new check.
+- Avoid changing resin, colorant, cap, liner, label adhesive, or recycled-content percentage after sample approval without a new inspection check.

 Buyer FAQs